 There are a wide variety of deadlock provisions used by joint venture parties.
-Typically, the deadlock provision escalates a dispute by involving senior management of both joint venture parties or independent board members of the joint venture, following by mediation, arbitration or both.
+Typically, the deadlock provision escalates a dispute by involving senior management of both joint venture parties or independent board members of the joint venture, followed by mediation, arbitration or both.
 As a last resort for joint venture entities that are unable to resolve their deadlock, deadlock provisions may provide for the exit of one of the joint venture parties by selling its ownership interest to the other joint venture party or a forced sale of the entity joint venture, at least for certain fundamental disagreements specified in the joint venture agreement.
-A popular mechanism for an exit is the Russian Roulette provision, which allows each joint venture party to name a price at which the other joint venture party can sell its ownership interest to the offering joint venture party or buy the offering joint venture party's ownership interest (with the relevant purchase price being proportionate to the ownership interest that is being sold).
-If all else fails, the joint venture agreement typically provides for the dissolution of the entity joint venture upon the joint venture parties' approval.
+A popular mechanism for an exit is the Russian roulette provision, which allows each joint venture party to name a price at which the other joint venture party can sell its ownership interest to the offering joint venture party or buy the offering joint venture party's ownership interest (with the relevant purchase price being proportionate to the ownership interest that is being sold).
+If all else fails, some joint venture agreements allow for the unilateral dissolution of the entity joint venture.
 Contractual joint ventures usually provide for an escalation procedure that involves senior management, followed by mediation, arbitration or both, and often permit each joint venture party to terminate the joint venture if the deadlock cannot be resolved.